From free museums and family-friendly restaurants to fun kids activities, there are plenty of things to do in London with kids.

 - Sit at the front of a driverless Docklands Light Railway train to pretend you’re driving it!

-- Rest your feet while getting an eyeful of the city’s top attractions aboard a hop-on, hop-off bus tour.
+- Rest your feet while getting an eyeful of the city’s top attractions onboard a hop-on hop-off bus tour.

-- Cruise along the river Thames on a City Cruises boat.
+- Sail along the river Thames on a City Cruises boat.

 - Take a ride through underground tunnels on the Mail Rail train at the Postal Museum.

-- Hop aboard a miniature railway in Brockwell Park (every Sunday from March until October).
+- Hop on a miniature railway in Brockwell Park (every Sunday from March until October).

-- Sit in the driver’s seat of a red bus at the London Transport Museum.
+- Learn all about the capital's classic red bus at the London Transport Museum.

 - Explore The Golden Hinde, a full-scale reconstruction of Sir Francis Drake’s famous sailing galleon.